|Alma Mater:||University of Iowa|

 •Named A-10 Coach of the Year and College Sports Madness High Major National Coach of the Year in 2016.
 Has earned eight conference Coach of the Year awards during her career.

-•Nineteen of her teams have competed in postseason play (14 NCAA tournaments, five WNIT appearances).
+•Twenty-one of her teams have competed in postseason play (14 NCAA tournaments, seven WNIT appearances).
 Guided the 1996-97 and 1993-94 Wisconsin-Eau Claire teams to second place and third place, respectively, in the NCAA Division III Championship.
 Led Drake to the NCAA round of 16 in 2001-02 and Wisconsin to a WNIT runner-up finish in 2006-07.

 Lisa Stone arrived at Saint Louis University in May 2012 with a vision to build Billiken women's basketball into a championship-caliber program.

-Stone completed the 2015-16 season, her 30th as a collegiate head coach, with a 568-298 career record and a 65-61 mark at SLU.
-She was rewarded for the Billikens’ success by being named A-10 Coach of the Year and College Sports Madness High Major National Coach of the Year, becoming the first Saint Louis women’s basketball coach to earn Coach of the Year plaudits.
+Stone was rewarded for the Billikens’ success by being named A-10 Coach of the Year and College Sports Madness High Major National Coach of the Year, becoming the first Saint Louis women's basketball coach to earn Coach of the Year plaudits.

-Sophomore point guard Jackie Kemph became the first Billiken women’s basketball player to earn All-America recognition (Associated Press honorable mention).
-Kemph also was selected A-10 co-Player of the Year and garnered a first-team nod on the College Sports Madness All-High Major Team.
-Junior center Sadie Stipanovich and senior guard Jamesia Price landed on the All-Conference third team and the A-10 All-Defensive team, respectively, for a second consecutive year.
+Kemph became the first Billiken women's basketball player to earn All-America recognition (Associated Press honorable mention).
+She also was selected A-10 co-Player of the Year and garnered a first-team nod on the College Sports Madness All-High Major Team.
+Stipanovich and senior guard Jamesia Price landed on the All-Conference third team and the A-10 All-Defensive team, respectively, for a second consecutive year.

 Stone coaches a group of young women who also are accomplished students.
-The Billikens have placed among the top 15 on the Women’s Basketball Coaches Association’s Academic Top 25 Team Honor Roll the past two seasons, finishing 15th (3.503 GPA) in 2015-16 and a program-best sixth (3.564 GPA) in 2014-15.
+The Billikens placed among the top 15 on the Women's Basketball Coaches Association's Academic Top 25 Team Honor Roll twice in recent seasons, finishing 15th (3.503 GPA) in 2015-16 and a program-best sixth (3.564 GPA) in 2014-15.

-The Billikens’ success on the court translated into unprecedented interest in the program.
-Saint Louis drew a school-record 9,985 fans to its “Billikens Pink Out” game, attracted 2,000 or more spectators on three other dates, and led the A-10 in average attendance for conference games.
-This came on the heels of a 2014-15 season that saw SLU experience the 10th-largest attendance increase in NCAA Division I women’s basketball.
+The Billikens’ success on the court during Stone’s tenure has translated into unprecedented interest in the program.
+Saint Louis drew a school-record 9,985 fans to its 2016 “Billikens Pink Out” game, one of 15 Chaifetz Arena crowds of at least 2,000 spectators during the past four campaigns.
+The Billikens led the A-10 in average attendance for conference games in three of the past four seasons, and in 2014-15, SLU experienced the 10th-largest attendance increase in NCAA Division I women's basketball.

 Stone's team showed signs of what was to come during the 2014-15 season.
 Saint Louis won 15 games – at the time, the most for the Billikens in 12 seasons – and defeated No. 20 George Washington for the program's first victory over a ranked opponent since 2002-03.
 The win over the Colonials, who came into the game with a 10-0 league record, was SLU's second of the season when facing an undefeated A-10 leader.
 Earlier, the Billikens handed a 6-0 Fordham team its first conference loss of the year.

-Under Stone’s guidance, Saint Louis produced its first All-Conference player (Stipanovich, third team) since 2009-10, its first-ever A-10 All-Defensive honoree (Price) and an A-10 All-Rookie selection (Kemph) for a second consecutive season.
+Under Stone's guidance, Saint Louis produced its first All-Conference player (Stipanovich, third team) since 2009-10, its first-ever A-10 All-Defensive honoree (Price) and, for a second consecutive season, an A-10 All-Rookie selection (Kemph).